dapr/docs/daprdocs/content/en/reference/api/workflow_api.md

 ---- | -----------
 `202`  | Accepted
 `400`  | Request was malformed
-`500`  | Request formatted correctly, error in dapr code or underlying component
+`500`  | Error in Dapr code or underlying component

 ### Response content